buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 ``shallow``
    (optional): instructs git to attempt shallow clones (``--depth 1``).
+   The depth defaults to 1 and can be changed by passing an integer instead of ``True``.
    This option can be used only in full builds with clobber method.

 ``reference``